 Ask the doctor for more explanations and if you aren’t satisfied, you can always ask to be attended to by another doctor

-Our no win no fee solicitors in Liverpool are friendly, understanding, dedicated and very professional.
+Our no win no fee solicitors are friendly, understanding, dedicated and very professional in Liverpool.
 They are experts in GP medical claims and having represented and won hugely satisfying settlement payouts for clients in times past, will ensure you receive the best possible legal representation for a successful claim.

 Our misdiagnosis negligence claims are undertaken under our no win no fee policy where you stand no risk of any financial debt even if the case is unsuccessful.